Jashan-Sood/DRL-Trading-bot-using-DDPG/README.md

 ## Overview

 This project applies **Deep Learning** techniques to solve a specific problem using advanced neural networks.
 It includes data preprocessing, model training, evaluation, and deployment.
+The dataset includes 5 **NIFTY50** stocks which are HDFC Bank, Infosys, L&T, Reliance and TCS.

 ## Features